 To ensure that appropriate contact is maintained with parents throughout the year regarding the progress of students and issues that may arise.

-To participate in arrangements for the admission of new students, including liaison with partner primary schools and HunstNet.

 E: RESOURCES

 To be responsible for all department accommodation and equipment, ensuring that records are maintained in line with school policy and that any necessary repairs are carried out promptly.